kksinghal/Object-Detection-In-Urban-Environment/README.md

 ### Experiment

-Stopped training just before our model would start overfitting.
-Although, training loss is still decreasing, but validation loss and mAP has plateaued.
-So, further training will overfit the dataset.
 Used SGD with momentum.
-Rate decay: Cosine anealing
+Rate decay: Cosine anealing.
+Changed warmup learning rate to 5e-4, warmup steps to 300 and total steps to 5000 to get the desired learning rate function.

+Stopped training at 3k steps just before our model would start overfitting.
+Although, training loss is still decreasing, but validation loss and mAP have plateaued.
+So, further training would overfit the dataset.

 ![Loss](images/loss.png)